daveg1/minesweeper/README.md

 # Minesweeper
-A simple minesweeper game build with es6 JS constructs and bundled with webpack.
+A simple minesweeper game built with es6 JS constructs and bundled with webpack.

 ### Usage
 ```sh